-Primary Compensation Elements for 2015 (Based on 2014 Performance)
+Primary Compensation Elements for 2016 (Based on 2015 Performance)

-SALARY BONUS ANN STOCK A PERFORMANCE SHARES Who Receives All named executives --- → When granted Reviewed every year in May Annually in Feb. for prior year Annı ually Annually Form of delivery Cash - - Equity - → Performance Period Ongoing 1 year Vest over 3 year rs Vest at the end of 3 years How payout determined Compensation Committee judgement - targeted at 50th percentile Formulaic application of disc losed criteria , epends on stock price or TSR exercise/vest date Most recent performance measures N/A Mix of disclosed operational, financial, and stock price performance measures Mix of disclosed financial, stock flow measures
+SALARY BONUS STOCK IUAL AWARDS PERFORMANCE SHARES Who Receives All named executives When granted Reviewed every year in May Annually in Feb. for prior year Annually Annually Form of delivery Cash Equity Performance Period Ongoing 1 year Vest over 3 yea rs Vest at the end of 3 years How payout determined Compensation Committee judgement - targeted at 50th percentile Formulaic application of disc losed criteria epends on stock price or TSR n exercise/vest date Most recent performance measures N/A Mix of disclosed operational, financial, and stock price performance measures Mix of disclosed operational, financial, stock price, cash flow measures

 The Compensation Committee is mindful of the necessity to align our compensation policies with overall Company strategic objectives and regularly considers the possibility of misalignment when evaluating compensation policies, programs and decisions.
 As a result of this ongoing review, the Committee and the Company do not believe that the Company's compensation policies or practices are reasonably likely to have a material adverse effect on the Company.
 In particular, the Committee believes the criteria used by the Committee with regard to Senior Executive annual cash bonuses provide a significant mitigant against encouraging excessive risk taking in connection with key management decisions.
 Specifically, the use of finding and development cost as a factor in the bonus determination results in increased bonus opportunities for creating and maintaining a low cost structure.
 This in turn serves as a significant risk mitigant in a commodity industry where the price of the commodity can vary significantly because the long term success of commodity companies is much more likely with a low breakeven cost structure.
 Use of reserves and production growth per share, two other key executive cash bonus compensation criteria, encourage prudent, measured and thoughtful growth through the drillbit and acquisitions.
-The Committee's practice of debt adjusting the growth metrics prevents rewarding risk taking through highly leveraged transactions and expansions.
-The use of EBITDAX tied to the business plan as an executive compensation criterion encourages risk mitigation through hedging and continuous cost control.
+The use of EBITDAX tied to the business plan as an executive compensation riterion encourages risk mitigation through hedging and continuous cost control.
 Other policies and practices utilized by the Company to mitigate risk in compensation include not using pay and bonus structures that could encourage cost centers to take risk to become profit centers, therefore activities such as treasury, investing and hedging outcomes are not separately financially rewarded.

 The use of certain of these criteria for annual bonus determinations has resulted in the award of cash bonuses even in years where the Company has a negative TSR.
-Payment of cash compensation for short term performance in difficult economic times is, in the view of the Committee, consistent with the long term best interest of stockholders by incentivizing short-term cost containment and capital efficiency and the willingness of management to make difficult decisions in challenging economic circumstances.
+Payment of cash compensation for short term performance in difficult economic times is, in the view of the Committee, consistent with the long-term best interest of stockholders by incentivizing short-term cost containment and capital efficiency and the willingness of management to make difficult decisions in challenging economic circumstances.